withstudiocms/markdown-remark/packages/markdown-remark/README.md

 ## Contribution

-If you see any errors or room for improvement, feel free to open an [issues or pull request](https://github.com/withstudiocms/markdown-remark/) .
+If you see any errors or room for improvement, feel free to open an [issue or pull request](https://github.com/withstudiocms/markdown-remark/) .
 Thank you in advance for contributing! ❤️

 ## Licensing